mitsuba-renderer/drjit/docs/types.rst

   `CUDA <https://developer.nvidia.com/cuda-toolkit>`__ and the `PTX intermediate representation
   <https://docs.nvidia.com/cuda/parallel-thread-execution/index.html>`__.
 This
-  backend only depends on users having having a suitable graphics card and driver (notably, users do not need to install the CUDA SDK.)
+  backend only depends on users having a suitable graphics card and driver (notably, users do not need to install the CUDA SDK.)

 - **Automatic differentiation**: types within packages having the ``.ad`` suffix additionally track differentiable operations to enable subsequent forward- or